The Story of House of Prayer Lutheran Church, Escondido, CA.

 After Pastor Black had retired and Pastor Rich Ajers had served as interim, Pastor Daren Erisman was called in August of 2015 as Senior Pastor.

-On October 26, 2019 we will be celebrating our 60th year as a Church in Escondido and have member's who have been here that long.
+On October 26, 2019 we celebrated our 60th year as a Church in Escondido and have members who have been part of our congregation since the beginning.
 We value our members and all who come to our church as visitors.
-Feel the love and visit us anytime.

 House of Prayer Lutheran Church, is affiliated with the Pacifica Synod of the Evangelical Lutheran Church in America (ELCA).